cabforum/servercert/docs/EVG.md

 ###  8.2.2.
 Disclosure

-Each CA must publicly disclose their EV Policies through an appropriate and readily accessible online means that is available on a 24x7 basis.
-The CA is also REQUIRED to publicly disclose its CA business practices as required by WebTrust for CAs and ETSI TS 102 042 and ETSI EN 319 411-1.
-The disclosures MUST be structured in accordance with either RFC 2527 or RFC 3647.
+Each CA MUST publicly disclose its Certificate Policy and/or Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
+The CA SHALL publicly disclose its CA business practices to the extent required by the CA's selected audit scheme (see Section 17.1).

+Effective as of 31 May 2018, the CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647.
+Prior to 31 May 2018, the CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with either RFC 2527 or RFC 3647.
+The Certificate Policy and/or Certification Practice Statement MUST include all material required by RFC 3647 or, if structured as such, RFC 2527.

 ## 8.3.
 Commitment to Comply with Recommendations